 ‘Supply’ is defined (under the Consumer Protection Act) as the ‘selling, hiring out or lending of goods’.

 Equipment or machinery that could have been contaminated such as with hazardous substances or by ionising radiation must be decontaminated.
 This includes hidden risks such as the PCB content of oils in transforming equipment or contaminated oils in vacuum pumps used in chemical processes.
+A 'Decontamination Certificate' should be provided to the recipient of the equipment.

 Knowledge of the history and the availability of maintenance and servicing records of the equipment or machinery can help in simplifying the assessment process.